 HYDROGEN STORAGE SOLUTIONS

 An average lorry-sized tank, carrying hydrogen at 20bar pressure, can carry only 75kg of hydrogen.
 Therefore massive-scale storage is required.
-Our proprietary CAES system utilises Salt Caverns to store pressurised air from renewable sources (which is later released to regenerate electricity) and with some adjustments through higher-grade materials in drill strings, wellheads and pipework, adjacent caverns can be utilised to store Hydrogen – typically storing 10,000 – 200,000 times as much as a tanker.
+Our proprietary CAES system utilises salt caverns to store air pressurised with energy from renewable sources (which is later released to regenerate electricity).
+With some adjustments through higher-grade materials in drill strings, wellheads and pipework, adjacent caverns can be utilised to store hydrogen – typically storing 10,000–200,000 times as much as a tanker.

-Hydrogen is typically produced at 30-300 bar pressure; our pressure control system allows us to store it at the same pressures, minimising the energy consumed in storage.
+Hydrogen is typically produced at 30–300 bar pressure; our pressure control system allows us to maintain the same pressure for storage, minimising the energy consumed in storage.